Best small cars: top compact cars to buy in 2026

-From first cars for new drivers to a second car for families or downsizing empty nesters there’s a small car to suit all tastes – here are the best as picked by our experts
+From new drivers to families or empty nesters, there’s a small car to suit all tastes – here are the best as picked by our experts

 Words by: Erin Baker